ashleysommer/pynecktie/docs/pynecktie/debug_mode.rst

 Debug Mode
 =============

-When enabling Sanic's debug mode, Sanic will provide a more verbose logging output and by default will enable the Auto Reload feature.
+When enabling Necktie's debug mode, Necktie will provide a more verbose logging output and by default will enable the Auto Reload feature.

 .. warning::

-    Sanic's debug more will slow down the server's performance and is therefore advised to enable it only in development environments.
+    Necktie's debug more will slow down the server's performance and is therefore advised to enable it only in development environments.

 Setting the debug mode
 ----------------------

-By setting the ``debug`` mode a more verbose output from Sanic will be outputed and the Automatic Reloader will be activated.
+By setting the ``debug`` mode a more verbose output from Necktie will be outputed and the Automatic Reloader will be activated.

 .. code-block:: python

-    from sanic import Sanic
+    from pynecktie import Necktie
-    from sanic.response import json
+    from pynecktie.response import json

-    app = Sanic()
+    app = Necktie()

     @app.route('/')
     async def hello_world(request):